PaloAltoNetworks/istio/GKE/NGFW_Policy_Engine_GCP_Marketplace_Readme.md

   running within the service mesh
 - and the ability to enforce policy on the micro-services workloads running inside the mesh

+# Deployment Models for the NGFW Policy Adapter

+The NGFW Policy Engine is designed to retrieve security policies from either Panorama or a Policy Simulator.

+The choice of either using Panorama or the Policy Simulator is specified while providing the deployment configuration for the Security Policy Adapter.

+The following figure illustrates the complete deployment options for the Security Policy Adapter along with the options for either Panorama or Policy Simulator.

 ## Important Sections

 - Theory of Operation